citusdata/citus/src/backend/distributed/README.md

 1. **Repartition Joins**:

     - Repartition joins are generally incompatible with both recursive and pushdown planning.
 If a query uses recursive planning, it can't also use repartition joins.
+However, re-partition joins can be in a CTE that is recursively planned.